xeodou/go-sqlcipher/README.md

 | `auth_user_change` | username `string`, password `string`, admin `int` | Function to modify an user.
 Users can change their own password, but only an administrator can change the administrator flag. |
 | `authUserDelete` | username `string` | Delete an user from the database.
 Can only be used by an administrator.
 The current logged in administrator cannot be deleted.
 This is to make sure their is always an administrator remaining. |

-These functions will return an integer.
+These functions will return an integer:

 - 0 (SQLITE_OK)
 - 23 (SQLITE_AUTH) Failed to perform due to authentication or insufficient privileges